Global Training Center

 I attended the 2017 CTPAT conference in Detroit (August 29 – 30, 2017).
 After 2 days of CTPAT’ing, here is a list of my top 10 takeaways including the changes I see coming to the CTPAT program.

 1. There is a new name.
-Notice the – is officially gone, no more C-TPAT (despite all of us conditioned to using the -, it is no more.
+Notice the – is officially gone, no more C-TPAT (despite all of us being conditioned to using the -, it is no more.
 CTPAT it is.

 2. There is a new slogan – CTPAT “Your Supply Chains Strongest Link”.